Israel-The Kindness of Strangers

 8 thoughts on “Israel-The Kindness of Strangers

-1. Terry Drake
+1. Terry Drake's avatar Terry Drake

 Joyce, I truly believe you were sent the gift of courage, and the desire to travel and learn, to teach the rest of us that this world is a kind, beautiful, supportive world.
 What a beautiful story.